mapstonepark/tovaras-designed/notes/README.md

 ## Sign up page

-    -add margin to bottom of already registered so there is space between it and User Name -get rid of Login, after Already Registered.
-Make already registered a direct link to the login page -"create new account" needs to have account centered unstead of flush to left
+    -~~add margin to bottom of already registered so there is space between it and User Name~~

+    -~~get rid of Login, after Already Registered.
+Make already registered a direct link to the login page~~

+    -~~"create new account" needs to have account centered unstead of flush to left~~

 ## Functions